optimaize/anythingworks/README.md

 Java Library to Bootstrap Web service client/server development.

 It supports both RESTful web services (JAX-RS) and SOAP / WSDL web services (JAX-WS).

-Within this project classes specific for one technology are prefixed with either "Rest" or "Soap".
+For the Client part there are different modules for REST and SOAP so that a web service client does not have unwanted dependencies.
+In other places (server side) some classes specific for one technology are prefixed with either "Rest" or "Soap".

 Other technologies, like JSON-RPC, could be added.
 Hence the name "anything works".

 ## Getting started